eclipse-embed-cdt/eclipse-plugins/plugins/org.eclipse.embedcdt.templates.core/templates/README.txt

 The main-NNN-*.{c|cpp} files are pieces combined by the template engine to create the main.{c|cpp} files.

-Similarly the BlinkLed-NN-*.h files are pieces combined by the template engine to create the BlinkLed.h file.
+Similarly the led-NN-*.h files are pieces combined by the template engine to create the led.h file.